-A Fund may lend its portfolio securities to broker-dealers and banks in order to generate additional income for the Fund.
+Where a Fund enters into a securities lending agreement, the Fund may lend its portfolio securities to broker-dealers and banks in order to generate additional income for the Fund.
 Any such loan must be continuously secured by collateral in cash or cash equivalents maintained on a current basis in an amount at least equal to the market value of the securities loaned by the Fund.
 In the event of bankruptcy or other default of a borrower of portfolio securities, a Fund could experience both delays in liquidating the loan collateral or recovering the loaned securities and losses including (a) possible decline in the value of the collateral or in the value of the securities loaned during the period which the Fund seeks to enforce its rights thereto, (b) possible sub-normal levels of income and lack of access to income during this period, and (c) expenses of enforcing its rights.
 In an effort to reduce these risks, the creditworthiness of the firms to which a Fund lends securities will be monitored.
 Although not a principal investment strategy, a Fund may engage in securities lending to a significant extent.